justin2004/weblog/DRAFTS/fused_edges/README.md

 Giving a shortcut a name can be valuable, yes.

 But I think if you use a shortcut the details that the shortcut hides should also be available.
-But if you use fused edges those details are not available; there is only the shortcut.
+If you use fused edges those details are not available; there is only the shortcut.

 There are ways to have dedicated properties without sacrificing the details.